mchannon/hashsite/README.md

 `#F.6NZ^.1.0` = exactly 18 meters above street level
 `#F.6NZ^.1I` = exactly 18 meters below street level

-A second trailing carat switches the frame to sea level rather than street level.
+A trailing `^` at the end of the Z-axis payload is also optional.
+When present, it switches the reference frame from street level to sea level.

 Examples: